ANU Law School Course search

-While every effort is undertaken to avoid changes, the University reserves the right to cancel courses or change course dates when necessary.
-Please check course search regularly for updates/changes.
+Course Changes: While efforts are made to avoid changes, the University may cancel courses or alter course dates as necessary.
+Regularly check the course search for any updates or changes.

 Search filters